Preparing your Health Center for SBIRT Implementation (SBIRT-IP)

 The first 35 registrants will receive a scholarship that covers the entire $350 cost of participation.
 As a grant sponsored scholarship and to receive continuing education hours, it is expected participants will view the 20-minute video tutorial; attend the live technology training; be prepared for and join each session; and actively engage in group discussions.
 Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this registration opportunity to others.

-Please Note: Registrants enrolled in this series are expected to attend the November 8th and November 15th sessions.
-In addition, it is expected that participants will have access to the appropriate technology by Week 3 (November 29th) to be able fully participate and be on camera at least 90% of the time.
-This is not a webinar series and active participation to gain/improve skills is required.
+Please Note: Registrants enrolled in this series are expected to attend the Feb 21 and Feb 28 sessions.
+In addition, it is expected that participants will have access to the appropriate technology by March 7 in order to fully participate and be on camera at least 90% of the time.
+This is not a webinar series and active participation to gain/improve skills are required.

-Continuing Education – The series has been approved for a total of 12.5 contact hours through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
+Continuing Education: This series has been approved for a total of 15 contact hours (includes 9 hours of instruction, 5 hours of assignments, and 1 hour for the Orientation Session) through the following professional associations: NEVADA – Nevada Board of Examiners for Alcohol, Drug & Gambling Counselors; Nevada State Board of Nursing; Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors; State of Nevada Board of Examiners for Social Workers.
+NATIONAL – National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
 No credit will be awarded for non-attendance or partial attendance.
+The knowledge and skills learned should be applied within the framework of any applicable Operating and/or Credentialing regulations in your State of practice.
 The knowledge and skills learned should be applied within the framework of any applicable Operating and/or Credentialing regulations in your State of practice.

 QUESTIONS: please contact the Workwise Staff at email@example.com or by phone at 775-784-6265 or 866-617-2816 (toll-free).